Abu-Waqaas/OYExcellence-Emporium/README.md

 4. Evaluate the company's pricing strategy and its imact on sales.
 This might be conducting a market analysis to understand the pricing strategies of their competitors and the market demand for their products.
 5. Look into the company's tax payment in comparison to their financial statements.
 This will provide insight into the company's contributions to the country's development and allow the company make strategic decisions around their tax planning

-# OTHER RESOURCES
-You can interact  with my report